 Anika shuddered to think what could happen if Arajuan ever discovered Lenagard and the village.
 She had thought he was a myth until she heard the stories of the destruction he had caused to other villages.
 She had even seen the bodies of victims left half-dead.
 The marks he left on those he was ‘merciful’ toward were horrendous.
 Gashes of blue burns covered the last victim who came to the palace.
 The memory caused BlackHeart to shudder with momentary fear.
 She regained her composure and looked down at the food to stir it.

 There was Master Tarnink.
 If anyone could take care of the place while she was away, it was her guardian.
 The problem with her solution was that Tarnink was never around.
 He was away on a scouting mission to check the status of other elf kingdoms in the war.
 It was Tarnink who informed Queen Esmir of the Fire Elf Kingdom’s fall.
 The capital city was burnt to a crisp few in the royal family survived and escaped.
 Another horror Arajuan performed.
 Atron was one of those survivors and was Arajuan’s target.
 She frowned.

-Her sisters lived here too though, she thought.
-Why couldn’t Evalyn or Venus watch the boy for a while?
+Her sisters lived here too though.
+Why couldn’t Evika or Vilda watch the boy for a while?
 Besides magic hid the entire kingdom, it’s not as if Arajuan’s army would attack the next day.
 It would take that monster some time to figure out how to break the spells Mika erected.
-If there was anything Ayana knew about monsters, it was that they always lacked intelligence.
+If there was anything Anika knew about monsters, it was that they always lacked intelligence.

-“Atron, time to come eat,” Ayana called to him as she approached the creek.
+“Atron, time to come eat,” Anika called to him as she approached the creek.

-She was not worried about scaring the animal away.
+She was not worried that she would startle the animal.
 The fox was one of Atron’s many regular playmates.